-Venezuelan troops kill one in first bloodshed linked to aid entry
+Venezuelan troops kill one in first bloodshed linked to aid standoff

-KUMARAKAPAY, Venezuela/CUCUTA, Colombia (Reuters) - Venezuelan troops killed at least one person and wounded several others on Friday near the Brazilian border, witnesses said, the first bloodshed linked to opposition efforts to bring aid into the South American country against the wishes of embattled President Nicolas Maduro.
+KUMARAKAPAY, Venezuela/CUCUTA, Colombia (Reuters) - Venezuelan troops shot dead at least one person and wounded several others on Friday near the Brazilian border, witnesses said, in the first bloodshed linked to efforts to bring aid into the South American country against the orders of embattled President Nicolas Maduro.

-The killing came as fundraising concert for Venezuela - backed by British billionaire Richard Branson and featuring major Latin pop stars like Luis Fonsi and Maluma - kicked off in the Colombian frontier town of Cucuta, where the United States has been stockpiling aid to ship across the border this weekend.
+The killing came as a fundraising concert for Venezuela - backed by British billionaire Richard Branson and featuring major Latin pop stars - kicked off in the Colombian frontier town of Cucuta, where the United States has been stockpiling aid to ship across the border this weekend.

 With tensions running high after opposition leader Juan Guaido invoked the constitution to declare an interim presidency, Maduro has denied there is a humanitarian crisis.
 He says opposition efforts to bring in aid area a U.S.-backed “cheap show” to undermine his government.